josuejero/FrameCast-Web-Portal/README.md

 ### Device Manager

 1. **Find New Devices**: Click the "Find New Devices" button to discover Bluetooth devices.
-2. **Invite to Network**: Select devices from the discovered list and click "Invite to Network."
+2. **Invite to Network**: Click the "Invite to Network" button to add the selected devices to the network.

 ### Device Editor